L'avventura - Michelangelo Antonioni - Monica Vitti - Claudia - Lisca Bianca - Stromboli

 8. Anna gives Claudia her shirt – Claudia embraces Sandro’s shirt

-9. Marriage proposal to Anna (above sea, sound of waves) – proposal to Claudia (above city, bells)
+9. Marriage talk with Anna (above sea, sound of waves) – proposal to Claudia (above city, bells)

 10. Anna disappears from Lisca Bianca – Anna vanishes from the consciousness of her loved ones